HadySK/CppDspAudio/README.md

 ```
 Radix-2 FFT  is 155 times faster than DFT with precalculated twiddle factor, and about 2000 times faster than regular DFT !

+Note that DFT_FFT function produces the same result with generated sin wave, but when using an audio file the result varies compared to DFT and DFT_Twiddle functions, I need to double check that fun to make sure all the calculations are correct.

 ## Build & Run

 Project uses C++14 & SDL2